 When you use the RVU website or apply for a position with us, we collect data.
-This helps us improve our website, support employment applications to RVU, and to comply with our legal obligations.
+This helps us improve our website, support employment applications to RVU, operate courses and events we may stage from time to time, and to comply with our legal obligations.

 This section explains the types of information we collect about you when you use our services, why we collect it and the legal basis on which we use it.

-To apply for a position listed on the RVU website we require you to provide us with certain data.
-We collect this data when you apply through the application pages of specific jobs, or by communication through email, phone or in person.
+To apply for a position, course, or event, listed on the RVU website we require you to provide us with certain data.
+We collect this data when you apply through the application pages of specific jobs, through course or event specific forms, or by communication through email, phone or in person.